|Alma Mater:||Rochester '91|

-In December 2013, Tracey Bartholomew was named as the Columia Head Women's Soccer Coach and will begin her first season at the helm in 2014.
-Bartholomew becomes the thrid head coach in program history.
+In December 2013, Tracey Bartholomew was named as the Columbia Head Women's Soccer Coach becoming the third head coach in program history.

 Columbia spread the wealth on offense with 16 different players tallying points on the season.
 The Lions saw at least one player from each class post an assist and a goal.

-After a successful playing career at the University of Rochester – where she led the Yellowjackets to four University Athletic Association titles and NCAA tournament appearances, Bartholomew began her coaching career at Colgate University, where she was an assistant coach for five years.
+After a successful playing career at the University of Rochester, where she led the Yellowjackets to four University Athletic Association titles and NCAA tournament appearances, Bartholomew began her coaching career at Colgate University, where she was an assistant coach for five years.
 During her time at Colgate, the Raiders won five Patriot League titles and made four NCAA tournament appearances.

-For eight years Bartholomew was under the tutelage of some of the premier goalkeeper coaches in the nation, including Matt Clark, Bernie Watt, Joanie Schokow and former U.S. Women's National Team coach Tony DiCicco.
+For eight years, Bartholomew was under the tutelage of some of the premier goalkeeper coaches in the nation, including Matt Clark, Bernie Watt, Joanie Schokow, and former U.S. Women's National Team coach Tony DiCicco.

 Bartholomew graduated magna cum laude from Rochester with a Bachelor of Arts degree in psychology and a 3.71 GPA.
 She also was a member of the school's basketball team.

 The successful coach and mentor added to her academic résumé in 2005, earning a Master's of Science in exercise physiology from LIU.
-She received the Dean's Award with a 4.0 GPA and serves as an adjunct professor in the Health Sciences Department, teaching courses in sports, physical activity and performance, neuroscience and senior project and thesis.
+She received the Dean's Award with a 4.0 GPA and serves as an adjunct professor in the Health Sciences Department, teaching courses in sports, physical activity and performance, neuroscience, and senior project and thesis.